Many people describe popups as annoying, irritating, and counterproductive. That is true in some cases. But they work!

-These types of popups generally appear as soon as you arrive at a site — or on a time delay.
-They are often restricted to first-time visitors or to people who have not visited in a long time.
+These popups generally appear as soon as you arrive at a site — or on a time delay.
+As a result, they are often restricted to first-time visitors or people who have not visited in a long time.

-An exit-intent popup serves the same purpose, but it has a different mechanism of action.
-Instead of appearing immediately, it appears only when it’s a user is attempting to close out the browser or leave the page.
+An exit-intent popup serves the same purpose but has a different action mechanism.
+Instead of appearing immediately, it seems only when a user attempts to close out the browser or leave the page.

-To see an example of an exit popup, visit this exit-intent page.
+To see an example of a WordPress exit popup, visit this exit-intent page.

-The popup invites me to get a special offer that I won’t find ever on the blog.
+The popup invites me to get a special offer I won’t find on the blog.
 I can get that by providing my contact information.

 Common Ways to Use Exit Intent Popups

-Exit-Intent Popups can be used to promote numerous offers:
+Exit-Intent Popups can be used to promote multiple offers:

 - Requests to participate in surveys